-However, because of this confident assurance that we have, we often don’t bother with countering such pointless atheistic claims.
+Because of this confident assurance that we have, we often don’t bother with countering such pointless atheistic claims.
 Nevertheless, I decided I would dig into the matter.
-I spent several days researching and what I have found is that the atheist was totally and completely wrong!
-Furthermore, I found that a date of December 25th for Christ’s birth is actually very likely.
-Here is what I found:
+I spent several days researching and what I found was that the atheist’s confident assertions were totally and completely wrong.
+I found that a date of December 25th for Christ’s birth is actually very likely.
+Here are the real facts:

 A Pagan Holiday?

-The cult of Natalis Solis Invict did not begin to celebrate December 25th until AD 274.
-Yet we have record of Christians recognizing December 25th as Christ’s birth centuries prior.
-For example, Saint Telesphorus (AD 136–147), Theophilus (AD115-1810), Hippolytus (AD 170-240) all wrote of an observance of December 25th as Christ’s birthday.
+Natalis Solis Invict was a holiday of the late Roman empire in which the Roman sun god Helios was honored.
+However it is important to note that the cult of Natalis Solis Invict did not begin to celebrate December 25th until AD 274.
+Yet we have record of Christians recognizing December 25th as Christ’s birthday centuries prior.
+For example, Saint Telesphorus (AD 136–147), Theophilus (AD 115-181), and Hippolytus (AD 170-240) all wrote of an observance of December 25th as Christ’s birthday.

-Furthermore, it was the Emperor Julian the Apostate who instituted the holiday of Natalis Solis Invict on December 25th.
+Why does Christmas and a pagan holiday both fall on December 25th?
+The answer is remarkable.
+It was the Emperor Julian the Apostate who instituted the holiday of Natalis Solis Invict on December 25th.
 Why that date?
 Julian had turned his back on Christianity.
-History records that in his growing hatred for Christ, Julian deliberately ordered a pagan holiday on the date of Christ’s birth.
+Historical records reveal that in his growing hatred for Christ, Julian deliberately ordered a pagan holiday on the date of Christ’s birth.
 The war on Christmas started way back then!
-So the fact is this: The Church did not co-opt a pagan holiday; it was a pagan emperor who tried to hijack Christmas.
+So the fact is this: The Church did not co-opt a pagan holiday.
+It was the reverse.
+It was a pagan emperor who tried to hijack Christmas.